IntuitDeveloper/intuit-api-docs/docs/getting-started/authentication.md

 ## Step 6: Test GraphQL queries

-Use a [GraphQL Integrated Developer Environment (IDE)](https://intuitdeveloper.github.io/intuit-api-docs/docs/getting-started/graphql-ide/) to test queries during development.
-You can use Insomnia or GraphiQL.
+We suggest using a [GraphQL Integrated Developer Environment (IDE)](https://intuitdeveloper.github.io/intuit-api-docs/docs/getting-started/graphql-ide/), like Insomnia or GraphiQL, to test queries during development.

 ## Step 7: Develop your app